 If you’re a motorist, then car tax is a nasty inevitability that you have to endure at least once a year.
-To help you navigate the minefield that is taxing your car in 2019, carwow has made a handy guide answering all of your most pressing questions.
+To help you navigate the minefield that is taxing your car – and those pesky cost increases coming this April – carwow has made a handy guide answering all of your most pressing questions.

 What is car tax?